 The OBWB may award partial funds to projects.
 Successful applicants will be notified in April and receive a Contribution Agreement that sets out the terms and conditions of the grant, including the amount awarded.
-The contribution agreement must be signed by a statutory officer of the organization and returned to the OBWB.
+The contribution agreement must be signed by both the project contact and a statutory officer of the organization and returned to the OBWB.